Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 In banking, if you have incurred a fee, such as an overdraft fee, the bank will add a debit memorandum to your monthly bank statement.
 If you use a digital banking app, you can often see this debit note in real time — no need to wait for a paper statement in the mail.

-Just make sure you’ve turned on important account alerts to track deposits, withdrawals, and other important account changes.
+Just make sure you’ve turned on account alerts to track deposits, withdrawals, and other important account changes.

 Banks cannot just assess fees at random.
 Federal law requires banks to disclose any fees they might charge for a bank account; before opening a bank account online or in person, ask to see a detailed fee structure.
 If you don’t think a debit memo on your bank statement is correct, contact customer service to address the issue.